Embla-Flatlandsmo/wheelchair-ergometer-game-controller/project/boards/adafruit_itsybitsy_nrf52840/doc/index.rst

    Drag and drop the file :code:`samples/basic/blinky/build/zephyr/zephyr.uf2` into :code:`ITSY840BOOT`

-The device will disconnect and you should should see the red LED blink.
+The device will disconnect and you should see the red LED blink.

 References
 **********